 Last week, we had a trio of male-female dynamic articles about employment after the Great Recession, households with female breadwinners, and the effect of changing industry dynamics on the male-female balance in the workforce.
 We aren’t done with breaking down the male-female wall quite yet, however: today we’re going to discuss female investors… and their alpha over the males.

-Kathleen isn’t alone – it turns out that, compared to men, women often under-rank themselves in their investing ability.
+It turns out that, compared to men, women often under-rank themselves in their investing ability.
 Men, on the other hand…

 The Difference in Male and Female Investors